 I tried to extract a file from the software but received files containing 0 byte in size.
 What is causing this?

-In the "save" dialog, the Archive Recovery software allows you to save repaired file in original format besides extracting data in uncompressed format.
-ZIP or other popular compression algorithms used by many third-party vendors to roll out their software for compression and decompression support and there are more than hundreds of such tools besides these deflate used by many web servers to provide compression feature either in transmission or data downloading and uploading.
-Almost all uses ZLIB library and this ZLIB is holy-grail of all deflate or ZIP related compression schemes.
-Some vendors modify or tweak some of internal mechanism in order to get more compression which makes them non-standard and hence in such cases decompression of recovered stream might get failed due to non-standard implementation.
-But there is an advantage that SysInfoTools Archive Recovery software also output a repaired ZIP file which you can decompress using the tool from which you have generated this archive file and in this manner you can also recover data from non-standard ZIP files too.
-Although this information is related to ZIP specifically, information can also be applied on RAR, ZIP64, tar.gz and tar.gz2.
+In the "save" dialog, the Archive Recovery software allows you to save the repaired file in the original format besides extracting data in an uncompressed format.
+ZIP or other popular compression algorithms used by many third-party vendors to roll out their software for compression and decompression support and there are more than hundreds of such tools besides these deflate used by many web servers to provide compression features either in transmission or data downloading and uploading.
+Almost all use the ZLIB library and this ZLIB is holy-grail of all deflate or ZIP related compression schemes.
+Some vendors modify or tweak some of the internal mechanisms in order to get more compression which makes them non-standard and hence in such cases decompression of recovered stream might get failed due to non-standard implementation.
+But there is an advantage that SysInfoTools Archive Recovery software also outputs a repaired ZIP file in which you can decompress using the tool from which you have generated this archive file and in this manner, you can also recover data from non-standard ZIP files too.
+Although this information is related to ZIP specifically, information can also be applied on RAR, ZIP64, tar.gz, and tar.gz2.

-The software keeps original date & time information intact and use AS-IS to generate repaired archive file, so you can assure that original date and timestamp remains intact.
-During extraction also, the software resets file and folder time stamp to its original setting [not current date time], so you can get all file folder with hierarchical format along with original date time information then the current date.
+The software keeps original date & time information intact and uses AS-IS to generate a repaired archive file, so you can assure that the original date and timestamp remains intact.
+During extraction, the software resets file and folder timestamp to its original setting [not current date time], so you can get all file folder with hierarchical format along with original date-time information than the current date.

 What is the accuracy of demo version as I can see the data but am not sure about the outcome as a preview option is not available?

-Almost all archive formats are supported by the software to save compressed file and its data in liner fashion and most of the time corruption is pre-truncation or post truncation of compressed files.
-In this way, you are assured enough to get all files except very last entry in file lists.
-However, there is a chance that you might not get all data from the last entry in files list.
+Almost all archive formats are supported by the software to save compressed file files and its data in linear fashion and most of the time corruption is pre-truncation or post truncation of compressed files.
+In this way, you are assured enough to get all files except the very last entry in file lists.
+However, there is a chance that you might not get all data from the last entry in the file list.
 So, during the evaluation, please keep that in mind.